 - All building staff who are close contacts will be notified immediately.

 - Due to health privacy laws, we cannot share the names of students or staff who have tested positive.

 What does learning look like if my child is quarantined at home?

-If a child is feeling well and quarantined at home, teachers will work with you to ensure your student can stay caught up and complete assignments at home.
+If a child is feeling well and quarantined at home, teachers will work with you to ensure your student can stay caught up, access learning and complete assignments at home.
 Teachers will continue to maintain Schoology pages with assignments and learning materials so we can support students who are quarantined.
-This will also help maintain learning in the event of a classroom, school or district closure due to illness in our schools.

 If a child is ill for an extended period, the school principal and teacher(s) will work with parents to determine how their child can make up work when they are feeling well.